Bit-Branch/BsuirXMLParser/README.md

 # BsuirXMLParser

-Program for parsing a document using parsers such as: DOM, SAX, StAX.
+Program for parsing a XML document using parsers such as: DOM, SAX, StAX.